Just one night at the Spread Eagle Hotel Midhurst felt like a really long stay, which I mean in the most positive way.

 While I was tempted to rush out and buy a wig purely so I could make the correct use of our wig closet (although it was handy as a make-up closet) I had to dash to the spa for my booked treatment, a 90-minutes Mediterranean float massage.
 Coming straight after an hour battling London traffic, it was one of the best massages I’d ever had and was so relaxing that I suspect I nodded off halfway through and started snoring (my excellent masseuse Andrea was far too polite to confirm this).

 After coming back to life in the spa, which was very well equipped with towels, toiletries, lockers and a 16-metre pool, it was time for dinner.

-The evening meal was probably the least successful part of the stay, mainly due to slow service – it took 20 minutes from sitting down to being given water, bread or the wine list, and then only after asking three times – a dark and drafty dining room (a distant door kept being left open) and rather hit-and-miss food.
+The evening meal was probably the least successful part of the stay, mainly due to slow service, a drafty dining room (a distant door kept being left open) and rather hit-and-miss food.
 However I’m told that it’s now much improved since my stay and I should really go back and give it another try.

 The starters of a casserole pot of mussels, prawns, squid and scallops with saffron and provencal vegetables baked under puff pastry were as delicious as we had hoped.
 However while the organic rib-eye steak was declared ‘excellent’, my grilled fillet of brill with crispy potato and smoked salmon cream was a disappointment.

 Thankfully there was enough steak to go round, and the meal ended on a high note with the desserts: red fruit sorbet with crisp tuille and dark chocolate mousse with Grand Marnier parfait.
 They looked great, tasted great and showed a sense of fun and occasion which would have been nice throughout the meal.